 She lost partial vision after one of the stroke-like episodes, had seizures for 12 days and went into a coma for a while.
 These episodes were referred to as either a massive seizure, a huge migraine or perhaps a stroke — but no, it couldn’t be a stroke because scans showed no blockages or bleeds on the brain!
 What was it?

-Shayli eventually went blind and her hearing became so sensitive that she could not bear her favourite pop music or even her dog.
+Shayli eventually went blind and her hearing became so sensitive that she could not bear the sound of her favourite pop music or even her dog.
 She was tested for everything known at that time, but all tests came up blank.

 Eventually in June 1990, Shayli went into a coma from which she never recovered.
 She died in August 1990, aged 19.

 At about the same time, the condition of mitochondrial disease was first recognised by medical science.
-We received a diagnosis of MELAS in July 1990, just two weeks before Shayli’s death.
-I was told she was one of three known in the world (at that time) – perhaps the first in Australia to be diagnosed.
+We received a diagnosis of MELAS in July 1990, just 2 weeks before Shayli’s death.
+I was told she was 1 of 3 known in the world (at that time) — perhaps the first in Australia to be diagnosed.

 In September 2012, research was published indicating that mitochondrial disease is at the root of many illnesses and is as common as maybe 1 in 200 people carrying the genetic mutations that put them at risk.
 One Australian child born each week will develop a life-threatening form of this disease!

 As I have grown older, my symptoms have progressed.
-I have developed a tremor of my hand, myoclonus (sudden and involuntary jerking of muscles), asymmetric deafness, brain fog and occasional instability of my gait, for which I sometimes use a walking stick.
+I have developed a tremor of my hand, myoclonus (sudden and involuntary jerking of muscles), asymmetric deafness, brain fog, and occasional instability of my gait, for which I use a walking stick.
 I experience fatigue more often and more intensely than just simply being tired, which can also slow my speech.
 I try not to put myself in situations where I might make things worse by being over-tired or over-stressed.
 I have found some supplements help with the brain fog and the fatigue.

 I’ve spent a lot of my life educating health care professionals about mito.
 I’ve also worked as a volunteer in the office of the Mito Foundation in Sydney and have done what I can to raise awareness of mitochondrial disease in the general public.
 I’m delighted to help the Mito Foundation in any way I can.
 I often lead the Digital Older Adult Mito Meet-ups and enjoy connecting with other community members.
 I hope that, eventually, the funds raised will lead to a cure and my beautiful Shayli will not have died in vain.